WhiteMatrixTech/Polkaholic-Ecosystem-Grants/applications/chainide-polkaholic-integrated-wasm-contract-explorer-integration.md

 3. have block explorers use 1+2 to show contract call decoding

 These 2 teams propose to provide the above well-integrated EVM development for WASM Contract Developers for all Substrate chains using the _contracts_ pallet.
-Initial milestones by Chain IDE to cover WASM Contracts have been completed while Colorful Notion has done the groundwork to decode+index WASM Contracts.
+Initial milestones by ChainIDE to cover WASM Contracts have been completed while Colorful Notion has done the groundwork to decode+index WASM Contracts.

 ## Team :busts_in_silhouette:
 ### Key Team members
 - Colorful Notion: Sourabh Niyogi  + Michael Chung
-- Chain IDE:
+- ChainIDE:
   - Xiao Wu, Founder of ChainIDE: https://www.linkedin.com/in/%E5%95%B8-%E5%90%B4-4727237a/?locale=en_US
   - Tim Zhang,  Co-founder and CTO of ChainIDE, former Amazon star employee: https://www.linkedin.com/in/timzmatrixlabs/
   - Alvin Sun, Chief Scientific Officer, CBC(Canadian Blockchain Consortium) Web3 Committee Member: https://www.linkedin.com/in/xinyao-alvin-sun/